belsman/Embedding-Images-and-Video/README.md

 ![screenshot](./app_screenshot.png)

 This project is about cloning a YouTube video player page.
-This video player page is the page viewers watch a particular video and also get a list of recommended or "up next" video at the right aside of the screen.
+The Youtube video player page is the page viewers watch a particular video and also get a list of recommended or "up next" video at the right aside of the screen.

 ## Built With
 - HTML5